I tried basic authentication using Nginx

 nginx version nginx/1.23.1

-The goal of this blog is to apply basic authentication to the virtual host page set up with nginx.
+The goal of this blog is to apply basic authentication to the pages of a virtual host configured in nginx

 2. Enter the server with vagrant ssh

-I'll roughly follow the steps above, so feel free to skip the steps you already know! !
+I will roughly explain the steps above, so feel free to skip the steps you already know!!

-Log in to the virtual server started with Vagrant using SSH
+Let's log in to the virtual server started with Vagrant via SSH

-In order to use vagrant ssh, we will also implement the settings made in the apache basic authentication section here.
+In order to use vagrant ssh, we will also implement the settings we made for Apache basic authentication here

-Edit vagrantfile to enable internet connection within the local environment.
+Edit the vagrantfile to enable internet connection within the local environment

-An example of Vagrantfile has the following settings.
+An example of a Vagrantfile has the following settings:

 All you need to connect is